Russell Proud

 ELSER combined with Lexical | 0.6318659471766467 |

-In our clients case, using ELSER showed a large reduction in relevancy, though is this really the case?
+In our client’s case, using ELSER showed a large reduction in relevancy, but is this really the case?
 As we touched on, the judgment set is static, that means, if products weren’t in the prior result set of the lexical query, they’re not going to add to the score, even if they are highly relevant.

-We used Quepid to execute the searches and manually inspected the results and re-scored some known low performing queries.
+We used Quepid to execute the searches, manually inspected the results, and re-scored some known low-performing queries.

 To give you an example of one of these queries, below is the query “AP Flour”.
 This term currently scores 0.51 using the nDCG@10 scoring method.
-When we manually reviewed and rescored for ELSER, this queries score improved to 0.81.
-Finally, the combined Lexical and ELSER query resulted in a score of 1, meaning the top 10 results were highly relevant.
+When we manually reviewed and rescored for ELSER, this query score improved to 0.81.
+Finally, the combined Lexical and ELSER queries resulted in a score of 1, meaning the top 10 results were highly relevant.

 Search Term | Search Method | Quepid Score |